Chinmay0004R/Chinmay0004R-client-website-vedika/README.md

 # 🌿 Vedika's Mehndi Arts

-A modern and responsive portfolio website developed for **Vedika's Mehndi Arts** to showcase mehndi designs and services online.
+A modern and responsive website developed for **Vedika's Mehndi Arts** to showcase mehndi designs and services online.

 ## 📖 Overview